Lake Chapala Home Water Systems

 Unlike the U.S. or Canada, we also need to purify the water at the household.
 The water is first filtered by a system of tanks for general use with an optional further Reverse Osmosis filtration system located under the kitchen sink for drinking.

-The primary filtration system has the water exiting from the pressure system and passing through 1 or 2 'zeolite' (or sand) filtration tanks OR a five micron filter/carbon filter unit.
+The primary filtration system can be rather complex.
+The water can enter the aljibe directly from the street OR passed through a rope, or foam filter before entering the aljibe to remove large particles.
+Once the water is in the aljibe, a submersible pump pushes the water into the pressure system and passes it through a zeolite (or sand) filtration tank, a resin tank OR a five (or one) micron filter/carbon filter unit.
 The water then passes through a water softener tank, suavizador', to soften the water and remove hard minerals which can destroy your appliances.
 It is passed through a UV light killing bacteria and viruses before finally being passed into the household.
-The primary filtration system removes large and small particulate matter and purifies the water sufficiently for washing, bathing, and even brushing teeth.
+The primary filtration system removes large and small particulate matter and softens and purifies the water sufficiently for washing, bathing, and even brushing teeth.
 Many people will even drink from this purification system as well.

 A further step is to add a Reverse Osmosis System under the sink for 'on tap' purified drinking water.
-This is normally a 5 stage filtration system going from 5 micron to 1 micron sediment filters, a carbon activated filter, a RO filter, and finally a polishing filter removing any additional unpleasant tastes or odors.
+This is normally a 5 (or 6) stage filtration system going from 5 micron to 1 micron sediment filters, a carbon activated filter, a RO filter, and finally a polishing filter removing any additional unpleasant tastes or odors.
+The RO filter system is vitally important Lakeside to remove arsenic which is common in the wells in Lake Chapala.

 The most common water heater is the propane gas fired on-demand heater.
 There are two types.
 One with a pilot light and one without.
 The first type is powered by a battery which throws a spark to the gas when the hot water is turned on in the house.
 The second has a pilot light burning continuously.
 Sometimes these can be problematic with the pilot light blowing out during high winds but there are proponents to both.
 These are very efficient systems and supply hot water endlessly.
 With gas being cheaper than electricity they are very economical as well.